-Students will be notified officially of their acceptance of admission to Columbia Junior College.
+Students will be notified officially of their acceptance of admission to Columbia Junior College after all application forms and documents have been received.
 Advisement appointments will then be scheduled to enable students to register.
 Early advisement is desirable to allow the student a maximum choice of classes.